LMatteo/mini-async-http/README.md

 to end the event loop

 It is important that no calculation is done in the event loop as it is the core of the server performance.

-## Unix limitation

-Currently, the server is only supported on Unix systems.
-This limitation come from the fact that it does not seem possible to integrate rust channel to the mio event loop.
-A channel is used for the event 3 and 4 described in the previous section.
-Mio can listen for event on any type that implement the rust trait [AsRawFd](https://doc.rust-lang.org/std/os/unix/io/trait.AsRawFd.html).
-So the channel that I used are backed by UnixDatagram.